rladigital/rla-static-site/src/pages/solutions/brand-desire.md

 <column large="5">
     <p>
-      Improving the impact of your advertising and marketing by creating genuine consumer preference, desire and ultimately <gatsbylink to="/?solution=customer-loyalty">customer loyalty</gatsbylink> for your brand.
+      Improving the impact of your advertising and marketing by creating genuine consumer preference, desire and ultimately <solutionlink solution="customer-loyalty">customer loyalty</solutionlink> for your brand.
     </p>
 </column>
 <column large="5">